Thanks to you National Lottery players

 Did you know that without National Lottery players, the £7.8billion of funding awarded to more than 42,000 heritage projects would not be possible?

-We wanted to return the favour by welcoming visitors, old and new to attractions run by The National Museum of the Royal Navy for free from 3 - 9 December.
-All you need to do is bring in a valid lottery ticket or scratchcard to show at our visitor centre and our team will give you a free adult or concession Full Navy Ticket ticket.
+We wanted to return the favour by welcoming visitors, old and new to attractions run by The National Museum of the Royal Navy for free from 25 - 29 November 2019.
+All you need to do is bring in a valid lottery ticket or scratchcard to show at our visitor centre and our team will give you a free adult or concession Full Navy Ticket ticket on 25 - 28 November.
 (Not valid on children or family tickets).
+On 29 November, Lottery Players can experience our Victorian Christmas Festival at 20% off the gate price.
+This can only be purchased on the day and not online.
+Please bring your National Lottery scratch card or ticket to recieve the discount.
 Terms and conditions apply.

 Here is a selection of some of the projects for which we would like to say "thank you"!